Architct15/data_products/index.md

 ## Overview

 Technical analysis is popular among stock investors.
-We want to find out if they are really effective.
+I want to find out if they are really effective.
 This project explored the following popular technical analysis indicators
 1. Relative Strength Index
 2. Simple Moving Average
 Their effectiveness is measured by correlating their values with future 3 day stock returns.
 I used 3 days to avoid randomness of daily returns.
+The result shows that their correlations are usually very low.

 ## Application Inputs
 The inputs to the application include the following: